2017 California floods: Central California

 Multiple landslides and bridge collapses in the Big Sur area closed a long stretch of the Pacific Coast Highway, isolating coastal communities.
 The road is expected to reopen north of Big Sur by September, but a massive landslide about 30 mi south of Big Sur may take over a year to clear.

-The Pioneer Cabin Tree, a giant sequoia in Calaveras Big Trees State Park, known since 1880 for its man-made "tunnel" that hikers could pass through, was toppled by one of the storms on January 9.
+The Pioneer Cabin Tree, a giant sequoia in Calaveras Big Trees State Park, known since 1880 for its human-made "tunnel" that hikers could pass through, was toppled by one of the storms on January 9.